 Dr. Renee Engeln has been a professor for eleven years at Northwestern University, where she teaches about psychopathology, the psychology of women and gender, social psychology, and the psychology of human beauty.
 She is an award-winning professor, having amassed over a dozen teaching awards at both Loyola University and Northwestern University.
-In Spring 2017, Engeln’s book Beauty Sick: How the Cultural Obsession with Appearance Hurts Girls and Women (Harper) will be released.
+In Spring 2017, Engeln’s book Beauty Sick: How the Cultural Obsession with Appearance Hurts Girls and Women (Harper) debuted.

 Praise for Dr. Renee Engeln:

 "I've seen Renee speak at two different universities now and she was extremely well received by students at both.
 Renee's research is fascinating and important.
 She has a powerful message to share about the way we talk to ourselves and each other and presents it in a way that is relatable and engaging.
 On a personal note, what I learned from Renee changed both the way I've done programming around body image within Higher Education and also has affected the way that speak.
 You won't be disappointed."

 --Megan O’Hara, Office of Prevention and Education, Northeastern University, Boston, MA

 “I had the pleasure of working with Renee in developing an event where she shared her expertise and research on Body Image.
 The audience was made up of clinicians, advanced practice registered nurses, and psychiatrists who all felt her presentation was informative, interesting and pertinent to their role in treating adolescents.
 Renee was organized, professional, and has a wealth of knowledge on this subject, resulting in an amazing event for our team.”

 --Tamra Foy, Admission Coordinator, Elevations Residential Treatment Center; Syracuse, Utah